Chris Horton

-Christopher D. Horton (born December 29, 1984) is a former American football safety and coach who is the special teams coordinator for the Baltimore Ravens of the National Football League (NFL).
-He was drafted by the Washington Redskins in the seventh round of the 2008 NFL Draft.
-He played college football at UCLA.
+Christopher Dion Horton (born December 29, 1984) is an American football coach and former player who is the special teams coordinator for the Baltimore Ravens of the National Football League (NFL).
+He played as a safety in the NFL for the Washington Redskins (now Commanders).
+Horton played college football for the UCLA Bruins, earning first-team All-American honors in 2007.
+He was selected by Washington in the seventh round of the 2008 NFL draft.

-Early years
+Early life

 He graduated in 2003 from De La Salle High School in New Orleans where he was a teammate of Marquise Hill.

 Professional playing career

 Washington Redskins

-Horton was drafted by the Washington Redskins in the seventh round (249th overall) of the 2008 NFL Draft.
+Horton was drafted by the Washington Redskins in the seventh round (249th overall) of the 2008 NFL draft.
 He officially signed a three-year, $1.191 million contract with the team on June 12, 2008.
 The contract included a $36,000 signing bonus.

 Making his first NFL start for the Redskins in Week 2 against the New Orleans Saints, Horton recovered a fumble and recorded two interceptions helping lead the team to a comeback victory.
 He was named NFC Defensive Player of the Week for his efforts against the Saints.
 In the week 4 game against the Dallas Cowboys, he recorded his third interception of the season.
 On October 2, he was named NFL Defensive Rookie of the Month.
 For week 4 he was named Diet Pepsi NFL Rookie of the Week.
 As a rookie, he finished third among rookies in interceptions behind the Tampa Bay Buccaneers Aqib Talib and Arizona Cardinals Dominique Rodgers-Cromartie.

 Following the 2008 season, he was awarded $342,197 in additional pay from the NFL's performance-based pay system, which gives financial compensation based on a comparison of playing time to salary; this made him the third biggest beneficiary in 2008.

 Horton was released by the Redskins on September 3, 2011, just before the start of the 2011 season.